usc-isi-i2/datamart/query_api.md

 includes searching the dataset metadata, and the content of the dataset.
 The `required_variables` and `desired_variables` are for searching variables, i.e. columns, of the dataset.
 Similarly, these properties can search the column metadata and the content of columns.
+For `required_variables` the matched dataset _must_ contain the specified columns, and for `desired_variables` the matched dataset _should_ contain the specified columns.

-The JSON Schema description of the query language is here.
-Sample queries can be found here and here.
+The JSON Schema description of the query language is [here].
+Sample queries can be found [here] and [here].

 Below is a detailed summary of the query schema: